Causes and treatment options for endometriosis

 The three main treatment options for endometriosis are: surgery, hormones, and pain management.

-- Hormones (oral contraceptive pill, intrauterine contraception, progestin) – endometrial tissue needs the hormone oestrogen to grow.
-Therefore, your doctor may prescribe you hormones that stop or slow down your body’s production of the hormones.
+- Hormones such as oral contraceptive pill or intrauterine hormonal contraception – your doctor may prescribe you hormonal contraceptive that stop or slow down your body’s production of the hormones.
 This has proven to improve symptoms, and reduce the activity of the endometriosis

 - Pain management – everyday pain management is an important part of treatment.
 Painful symptoms can be managed with painkillers, but it’s important that you follow your doctor’s advice on how often you can take them.
-See below for more advice on managing your pain.
+See below for more advice on managing your pain

 Hysterectomies are no longer recommended as treatment for endometriosis.
 If someone offers you the option for a hysterectomy to cure your endometriosis, you should seek a second opinion, as unfortunately, there’s no cure for endometriosis.

 There is some evidence to show that a poor diet makes the symptoms of endometriosis worse.
 As a general rule, the better your diet, the healthier you will be.